theNewDynamic/oregonsadventurecoast.com/content/blog/your-2019-guide-to-holiday-shopping-on-oregon-s-adventure-coast.md

 [Canard Labs](www.canardlabs.com)– Shoppers will find amazing and luxurious ways to pamper themselves with decadent soaps, lotions, organic skincare, soothing candles and more.

-[Truffles](www.facebook.com/trufflescoosbay)– A delightful boutique filled to the brim with beautiful gifts, unique women’s apparel and accessories, an adorable children’s area, and an eclectic collection of home decor including lamps, pictures, baskets, furniture, garden decor and so much more!
+[Checkerberry’s Flowers and Gifts ](https://i-pbgsi-1h8yyg.instant.forestry.io/blog/your-2019-guide-to-holiday-shopping-on-oregon-s-adventure-coast/www.checkerberrys.com)– In addition to beautiful holiday arrangements and centerpieces, look for high-quality fashion pieces and jewelry!

+[Pony Village Mall -](https://i-pbgsi-1h8yyg.instant.forestry.io/blog/your-2019-guide-to-holiday-shopping-on-oregon-s-adventure-coast/www.ponyvm.com/) Be sure to check out the multiple new clothing stores in this North Bend mall .

 #### FOR THE HISTORY BUFF

-[Coos History Museum & Maritime Collection](www.cooshistory.org) - Local history books, jewelry and fused glass art can be found in their new gift shop.
+[Coos History Museum & Maritime Collection](www.cooshistory.org) - Local history books, jewelry and fused glass art can be found in their gift shop.

 #### FOR THE NATURE LOVER